canonical/checkbox/docs/reference/launcher.rst

 Each section in the launcher is optional, when not supplied, the default values will be used.

-This tutorial describes Launchers version 1.
+This document describes Launchers version 1.

 .. _launcher_config: